 We are also subject to federal, state, and foreign laws and regulations regarding privacy and protection of data.
 Our privacy policies describe our practices concerning the use, storage, transmission and disclosure of personal information, including visitor and user data.
 Any failure by us to comply with these terms or privacy related laws and regulations could result in proceedings against us by governmental authorities or others, which could harm our business.
-In addition, the interpretation of privacy and data protection laws and regulations and their application to online services are unclear, evolving and in a state of flux.
-There is a risk that these laws and regulations may be interpreted and applied in conflicting ways from state to state, country to country, or region to region, and in a manner that is not consistent with our current data protection practices, or that new laws or regulations will be enacted.
+In addition, the interpretation of privacy and data protection laws and regulations may be interpreted and applied in conflicting ways from state to state, country to country, or region to region, and in a manner that is not consistent with our current data protection practices, or that new laws or regulations will be enacted.
 In addition, because our website platform is accessible worldwide, certain foreign governments may claim that we are required to comply with their laws and regulations, including with respect to the storage, use and disclosure of user information, even in jurisdictions where we have no local entity, employees, or infrastructure.
 Foreign data protection, privacy, consumer protection, content regulation and other laws and regulations are often more restrictive than those in the United States.
 Complying with these varying domestic and international requirements could cause us to incur additional costs and change our business practices.
 Further, any failure by us to adequately protect our users' privacy and data could result in a loss of user confidence in our services and ultimately in a loss of users, which could adversely affect our business.